 Insurance Options: In-Network

 If your insurance carrier is not listed above, I am an out-of-network provider for you.
 Some insurance companies offer out-of-network benefits, which reduces your out of pocket cost.
-If you do not have out-of-network benefits with your insurance plan you can pay my published fee at the time of your counseling appointment and I will provide you with a detailed receipt called a “Superbill” that includes your session dates, amount billed and paid, and your diagnosis.
-You may then submit your receipt to your insurance company for reimbursement.
+If you have out-of-network benefits with your insurance plan you can pay my published fee at the time of your counseling appointment and I will provide you with a detailed receipt called a “Superbill” that includes your session dates, amount billed and paid, and your diagnosis.
+You may then submit your superbill to your insurance company for reimbursement.
 If you do not have out-of-network benefits with your insurance plan, you may want to consider seeing me as a private pay client (see details below), or you can find an alternate provider who is in-network with your insurance company.

 Private Pay / Self Pay